neuefische/web-exercises/sessions/js-array-methods-2/fun-with-flags/README.md

 > 💡 Strings have a method `startsWith(string)`, which might be helpful.

-> 💡 Each contry in the array as a name attribute.
+> 💡 Each country in the array has a name attribute.

 > 💡 Can you make the search 'case-insensitive'?